boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 GeoGig Navigator panel
 ......................

-The :guilabel:`GeoGig navigator` panel is the plugin's main tool to interact with the GeoGig repositories.
+The :guilabel:`GeoGig navigator` panel is the plugin's primary tool to interact with the GeoGig repositories.
 If :guilabel:`GeoGig navigator` panel is not visible, you can open it from the menus clicking :menuselection:`Plugins --> Geogig --> GeoGig Navigator`.